-Register 33 Seats Remaining
+Register 32 Seats Remaining

 Learn about this international event where people LIKE YOU record the natural world around them.
-This workshop will introduce you to the app/website used in this challenge, assist you in signing up to participate, and practice with hands-on tips and tricks for taking and sharing good pictures.
+This workshop will introduce you to the app/website used in this challenge, assist you in signing up to participate, and practice with hands-on tips and tricks for taking and sharing good observations.

 *This session will have an ASL Interpreter.